stephaneVercouillieBMID/slate/source/index.html.md

 **client_assertion** | Required | Must be a valid JWT complying with the `private_key_jwt` authentication method.
 The JWT must be signed.
 **client\_assertion\_type** | Required | Must be `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`

-The JWT must be signed and the JWT token content must have the following properties:
+The JWT must be signed and contain the following properties:

-Parameter | Comment
+Property | Comment
 -- | --
 **iss** | MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file TODO).
 **sub** | MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file TODO).